Marvel Strike Force: Critical

 Game Informer criticised the expensive content and numerous bugs, concluding that it "feels designed to frustrate players until they finally cave and spend."

-Sales
+Revenue

 Marvel Strike Force generated $150 million in sales during its first year of operation (2018) on the iOS and Android platforms.
-Growth continued modestly to $180+ million in sales in 2019, but exploded in 2020 with approximately $300 million in revenue.
+Growth continued modestly to $180+ million in sales in 2019, in 2020 with approximately $300 million in revenue.

 Awards

 The game was nominated for "Mobile Game of the Year" at the SXSW Gaming Awards, and won the People's Voice Award for "Games" in the "Video" category of the 2019 Webby Awards, whereas its other nomination was for "Strategy/Simulation Game" under the "Games" category.
 Google Play awarded it as the best breakthrough game of 2019, which is for overall design, user experience, engagement and retention, and strong growth.
 The game was also nominated for "Best Live Ops" at the Pocket Gamer Mobile Games Awards, and for "Strategy/Simulation" at the 2020 Webby Awards.